 - If I have outstanding loans, what is the likelihood of getting more aid?

 It depends.
-The government limits the amount of aid students can receive in federal loans so that you don’t incur too much debt.
-As long as you have not defaulted on your previous loans, the total maximum the government will consider lending you as a student is:
+The government limits the amount of Federal Direct Loan aid students can receive.
+As long as you have not defaulted on your previous loans, these are the maximums you are allowed to borrow:

 |Dependent||Up to $31,000|

 |Independent||Up to $57,500|